ranakhonsari/WebScraping/README.md

 # WebScraping
-get data about houses from ihome.ir and learn a decision tree with it.
+get data about houses from ihome.ir and predict the price using SVM algorithm in machine learning.

 Thanks to [rana](https://github.com/ranakhonsari)